Stone

 Stone was screened at the Toronto International Film Festival, where it received mixed reviews as well as a number of raves.
 The cast received unanimous praise for their performances.

-Stone (2010) is an film directed by and starring Robert De Niro, Edward Norton and Milla Jovovich.
+Stone (2010) is an directed by and starring Robert De Niro, Edward Norton and Milla Jovovich.
 Most of the filming was done in Washtenaw County, Michigan.

 Stone was screened at the Toronto International Film Festival, where it received mixed reviews as well as a number of raves.
 The cast received unanimous praise for their performances.